Nereide-lab/idea-ofbiz-plugin/README.md

 Plugin now supports Language injection :
 - Injects groovy in relevant locations in xml files

+#### CODE INSPECTION
+Plugin now has some code inspection capabilities (cache call and xml location for now)

 **Feel free to contribute !**
 ## CONTRIBUTE
 Clone this repo, and you can get started here : [DOCS](https://plugins.jetbrains.com/docs/intellij/basics.html)